Semaphore proofs

 Each proof requires a scope, on which each user may only generate one valid proof.
 The scope, together with the user's private key, is used to generate the nullifier, which is the value you can actually use to check whether a proof with that scope has already been generated by that user.
 In a voting application where double-voting must be prevented, the scope could be the ballot id, or the Merkle root of the group.

-4. Generate the anomymous messageβ
+4. Generate the anonymous messageβ

 Finally, you can generate the proof with the anonymous message using the generateProof